 Last year, I received a call from a family member in distraught, because her brother finally returned home after a long stay in the hospital.
-She was always worried about her younger brother and she just wanted to do good by providing him with a clean, sanitized home when he returned.
+She was always worried about her younger brother and she just wanted to do good by bringing in professional cleaners and providing him with a clean, sanitized home when he returned.

 After asking her some initial questions (which is protocol before entering any premises) she told me the story about her brother’s history and the reason to why she was hiring a professional hazmat cleaner.